elenamountz/spring-boot-rest-api-warehouse/README.md

 ```
 java -jar target/warehouse-0.0.1.jar
 ```
-Alternatively, you can start the server without packaging, using the Maven plugin by running the following command:
+Alternatively, you can start the server without packaging, by running the following command:
 ```
-mvn spring-boot:run
+./mvnw spring-boot:run
 ```
 The server will start running at http://localhost:8080.